djhshih/dlazy/README.md

 The log files (`.stdout` and `.stderr`), as well as the return code file (`.rc`), will be written to the `log` directory.

+If you wish to re-execute a job, you can simply delete the corresponding `.rc` file before you run `dlazy` again.

 Optionally, if you have GNU `parallel` available, you can also execute the jobs locally in parallel: